 If you plan to attend the meeting, please email email@example.com and we will send you an email invitation with a LINK to the meeting.
 You do not have to have a Zoom account to attend a Zoom meeting.
 You will be prompted to download the software, once you have clicked on the link that you have been provided.
 You may also wish to create a Zoom account, but that is not required to participate in a Zoom meeting.
 All you need is a smart phone, tablet or computer, and an Internet connection.
 Please click on the LINK between 7:15 and 7:30 pm on April 21.
 This will ensure that the meeting will start on time.

-25 November 2020.
+2 March 2021.
 Redevelopment of the Glen Abbey Golf Course into a whole new community of over 3,000 housing units is proposed, notwithstanding strong opposition from the Town and Region.
-If approved through the appeals' process, a precedent will be set which will render our official plans meaningless and lead to unconstrained development throughout the Town.
+If approved through the appeals' process, a precedent will be set which will render our official plans meaningless and could lead to unconstrained development throughout the Town.
 Click here for details.

 25 January 2021.
 Oakville will establish a 40 km/h speed limit on all local and minor collector roads across the town.
 Click here for details.

 29 January 2021.
 The planned Amazon Distribution Centre at the north-west corner of Ford Drive and Cornwall is going ahead.
 Click here for details.